Blog posts that are not press releases.

 Partnering with American Oncology Network Helped Zangmeister Cancer Center Improve Revenue While Retaining Independence

-Located in Columbus, Ohio, the Zangmeister Cancer Center offers comprehensive cancer and hematology treatment in three locations close to home.
-It adheres to a holistic approach while providing outpatient treatment for cancer and blood disorders.
-Its other services include diagnostic imaging, offering most patients access to all of their cancer care under one roof.
+Located in Columbus, Ohio, the Zangmeister Cancer Center offers comprehensive cancer and hematology treatments in three locations close to home.
+The clinic adheres to a holistic approach while providing outpatient treatment for cancer and blood disorders.
+Other services provided at the clinic include diagnostic imaging, offering most patients access to all of their cancer care under one roof.

-Designed for easy access and patient comfort, the center also offers genetic risk evaluations, chemotherapy treatment and other infusions, targeted therapy and immunotherapy, laboratory services, a specialty pharmacy, care management including social services and access to cancer clinical trials.
-Zangmeister’s 12 highly skilled and compassionate physicians use the latest advancements in the diagnosis, treatment and prevention of cancer and blood disorders.
+Designed for easy access and patient comfort, the clinic also offers chemotherapy treatment and other infusions, targeted therapy and immunotherapy, laboratory services, a specialty pharmacy, care coordination including social services and access to cancer clinical trials.
+Zangmeister’s 11 highly skilled and compassionate physicians use the latest advancements in the diagnosis, treatment and prevention of cancer and blood disorders.
 Zangmeister Cancer Center prides itself on providing the most innovative cancer care available while meeting the physical, social, emotional and spiritual needs of patients.
 The clinic’s palliative team often serves as their patients’ advocate, helping them understand and manage the issues and problems that accompany the diagnosis and treatment of cancer.

 Celebrating Women Physicians: An Interview with Dr. Jeanna Knoble